DanielWeidinger/nvim-sshfs/README.md

 Plug 'DanielWeidinger/nvim-sshfs'
 ```
 In order for this PlugIn to work you have to enable the "user_allow_other" option in your ``/etc/fuse.conf`` file.
-This options allows for changes to be made to the files without starting sshfs as root
+This allows for changes to be made to the files without starting sshfs as root
 ```
 # /etc/fuse.conf - Configuration file for Filesystem in Userspace (FUSE)